 This is the story of my Costa Rica facelift.
-Additional contact information and Costa Rica plastic surgery cost are below.
+Additional contact information and Costa Rica plastic surgery and facelift cost are below.

 I’d just turned 65, and had declared no national holiday.